Ad Noctum: Chapter 7

 “Did you know I had the gene to turn on Ancient technology?”

 Rush stared at nothing.
-He nodded.
-One time.
+He nodded once.

 “That’s harder,” Rush said.
 “I’m not sure.”